Settings and Functions I First Mastered When Starting to Use Claude Code

 • Explicitly executed (/skill-name)

-• Automatically executed by Claude Code as needed
+• Automatically executed by Claude Code when needed

 • Hooks:

-• Automatically executed according to Claude Code's processing
+• Automatically executed according to Claude Code's processes

 1. Skills